Trump loses attempt to block congressional tax returns - ExBulletin

 The ruling, rendered by U.S. District Judge Trevor McFadden, a former Justice Department official and appointed by Trump, found that the chairman of the House Ways and Means Committee had broad powers and the Treasury Department should provide the tax returns to the committee.

-In his ruling, McFadden said that while the former president is right about the facts, he is wrong about the law.
+In his ruling, McFadden said that “even though the former president is right about the facts, he is wrong about the law.”

 The judge put his decision on hold for two weeks, giving Trump’s legal team time to appeal.